anthologion/bible/README.md

 # kjv-bible
-The KJV Bible in TOML
+#The KJV Bible in TOML

+##Editing Notes
+This version does *not* attempt to stay faitful to any sort of original typesetting.
+In particular, words that were bracked as words inserted by the translators have been retained in-line with no special formatting.

+The Psalms are not separated into their individual books.

+The goal of this project is to provide a text store that is convient to to access programatically.

+##Format
-The format of a Bible toml file is as follows
+The format of a Bible toml file is as follows.

 ```
 [Book]